-Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup & Restore
+Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 This guide cuts through the noise, and it will walk you through:

-- ✅ How to install n8n on an Ubuntu server using Docker Compose, Traefik, and PostgreSQL.
+- ✅ Installing n8n on an Ubuntu server with Docker Compose, Traefik, and PostgreSQL

-- ✅How to back up and restore your entire stack to prevent data loss.
+- ✅ Backing up and restoring your entire stack to prevent data loss

 By the end, you’ll fully understand the lifecycle of a production-ready n8n instance—and you’ll be able to install, upgrade, back up, and restore your own deployment without depending on any other platform.